hara-y-u/emacs-pow/README.md

 ## Listing Apps

-`M-x list-pow-apps` lists all registered apps on pow.
+`M-x list-pow-apps` lists all apps registered to pow.
 You can use following commands on each items in listing buffer.

 | Action               | Command Name                   | Keybind                        |
 |----------------------|--------------------------------|--------------------------------|